All Episodes

 They were still in Afghanistan.

-They were moving them to a different safe house to keep them safe.
+Every night they were moving them to a different safe house to keep them safe.

-They couldn't get out there once again because the Taliban wouldn't let them move because the Taliban was essentially holding them as hostage, waiting on the United States government to recogn them recognize them as the official government.
+They couldn't get out there once again because the Taliban wouldn't let them move because the Taliban was essentially holding them as hostage, waiting on the United States government to recognize them as the official government.

-That's what they told us that they were waiting on getting their government fully up and running and being recognized.
+That's what they told us: that they were waiting on getting their government fully up and running and being recognized.

 Until that time, they weren't going to let any Americans leave.